SecretFoundation/SNIPs/SNIP-50.md

 As a simple example, an attacker could use the `gas_used` information to distinguish between the following SNIP-2x execution methods with high confidence: `create_viewing_key`, `set_viewing_key`, `increase_allowance`/`decrease_allowance`, `send`/`transfer`, `revoke_permit`, and so on.

 In some cases, an attacker could narrow or even deduce the range of possible values that certain arguments or storage items held during execution.

+## Which contracts should implement SNIP-50?

+**All contracts** should implement SNIP-50 in order to protect user privacy on Secret Network.

 # Specification